 Can I make copies at the library?

 Yes!
 A copy machine is open to the public at the library, and the library also maintains a copier at the West Side Center.
 The cost to copy is 10¢ per black & white page and 60¢ for color pages.
 The library's copier has a coin box which accepts quarters, nickels, dimes, and single dollar bills.
-You can come in and use the copier on your own, but feel free to ask for staff assistance.
+You can come in and use the copier on your own.
+You are also welcome to ask library staff for assistance.

 Can I scan a document at the library?

 Yes, you scan documents using the public copy machine at the library.
-Documents can be scanned to either PDF or TIFF formats, and they can be saved to a USB flash drive.
+Documents can be scanned to PDF and JPG formats, and they can be emailed or saved to a USB flash drive.
 Flash drives for temporary, in-house use can be borrowed at the circulation desk.

 Can I fax something at the library?

 Yes, we do send faxes.
 The cost to fax is $2 for the first page and $1 for each subsequent page.
 A cover sheet can be included at no charge.

 Our fax machine is not self-service; a library staff member will send your fax for you.
 We can print a fax sent confirmation.

 The library does not receive faxes; we only send out.